|

 on the fashion run ways... all these influence what is hot and what is not.

-And like apparel, jewelry fashions may come and go, with prices following
+And like apparel, fashions may come and go with jewelry and

 suite.
 Buying high quality, excellent condition, multiple pieces in a set